hanabi/hanabi.github.io/README.md

 ### The Suboptimal Trash Bluff Chop Move

-* The *Trash Bluff* is often done as a last resort - there was no other way to touch the next person's *Finesse Position* card without violating *Good Touch Principle*.
+* The *Trash Bluff* is often done as a last resort - there was no other way to touch the next player's *Finesse Position* card without violating *Good Touch Principle*.
-* However, sometimes there IS a way to "cleanly" touch the next person's *Finesse Position* card, but the positive/negative information on the rest of the hand would be useless.
+* However, sometimes there IS a way to "cleanly" touch the next player's *Finesse Position* card, but the positive/negative information on the rest of the hand would be useless.
 In these types of situations, the *Trash Bluff* is used to stall out the discard of a potentially useful card in the clue receiver's hand.
-* And other times, there IS a way to "cleanly" touch the next person's *Finesse Position* card, and it would be a "free" touch on a useful ancillary card.
+* And other times, there IS a way to "cleanly" touch the next player's *Finesse Position* card, and it would be a "free" touch on a useful ancillary card.
 Or, the positive/negative information on the rest of the hand would be very useful - it would "fill in" a mystery card, or make a mystery card playable.
 * In this third situation, if a *Trash Bluff* is STILL used, then it follows from *High Value Principle* that it should *Chop Move* the clue receiver in addition to getting the blind-play.
-(It should only chop move one card.)
+(It should only *Chop Move* one card.)
-* *Suboptimal Trash Bluff Chop Moves* are tricky in that they have information asymmetry: the person who blind-plays will NOT know that the card is chop moved, while everyone else will.
+* *Suboptimal Trash Bluff Chop Moves* are tricky in that they have information asymmetry: the player who blind-plays will NOT know that the card is chop moved, while everyone else will.
 All players will have to keep this in mind until the chop move has been demonstrated.
 * An alternate form of the *Suboptimal Trash Bluff Chop Move* exists where the suboptimality is NOT in the clue receivers hand but in someone else's hand.
 For example, in a 4-player game:
   * Blue 1 and red 4 are played on the stacks.
   * It is Alice's turn.
 Bob has blue 2 in his *Finesse Position*.
 It is possible for Alice to *Finesse* blue 2 by cluing blue 3 in Cathy's hand.
 This would be a 2-for-1 clue.